 Sumire graduated with highest honors from Harvard University in 2016, where she studied Music and Global Health and Health Policy.
 For her senior thesis, she performed a first recital in the history of the Department of Music.
 She has served as the president of Brattle Street Chamber Players and Harvard Early Music Society, a co-producer of student opera productions, and the co-concertmaster of Harvard Radcliffe Orchestra.
 When she was at the college, she started writing for her regular column on Nikkei, the largest business newspaper in Japan.

 Born in Oita, Japan, Sumire started her violin studies at the age of three.
 She has studied violin under Akiko Tatsumi, Eduard Schmieder, and Zakhar Bron.
-She is currently pursuing the Master of Music under Masao Kawasaki at The Juilliard School, where she has served as a Co-Concertmaster of the Juilliard Orchestra.
+She has earned the Master of Music under Masao Kawasaki at The Juilliard School, where she has served as a Co-Concertmaster of the Juilliard Orchestra and received the Williams Schuman Prize as the most outstanding graduate student in the Music division.